Limerence

 Safety, consent & law

 Limerence is legal and, in mild forms, an ordinary part of romantic life.
-The relevant risk is psychological: severe or prolonged limerence can cause genuine distress, rumination, and impaired functioning, and should never be acted on in ways that disregard the other person's autonomy: a fixation must not be allowed to become surveillance, harassment, or stalking.
+The relevant risk is psychological: severe or prolonged limerence can cause genuine distress, rumination, and impaired functioning, and should never be acted on in ways that disregard the other person's autonomy.
+A fixation must not be allowed to become surveillance, harassment, or stalking.
 Where it causes significant suffering, structured talking therapies are the appropriate response; the cognitive-behavioural case study cited above reported substantial reductions in compulsive checking using exposure-and-response-prevention and cognitive restructuring.

 - Sapiosexuality56/100Identity & TransformationA self-applied identity for people who say intelligence (wit, knowledge and the way a mind works) is the trait they find most sexually or romantically attractive, often above physical appearance.
 Debated as an orientation versus a strong preference.56